jameso12/txtIt/README.md

 Why txtIt?

 I decided to make this website to apply and further my knowledge on the following tools: html, css, flask, python3 and postgresql.
 This website is being developed on ubuntu.
+This webste will be base from the tutorial project at https://flask.palletsprojects.com/en/2.0.x/tutorial/

 Goals: